kkKaan/metu-ceng-THEs/CENG 213 - Data Structures/README.md

-Data Structures take-home exams, for more information explore the directories.
+Data Structures take-home exams, for more information you can explore the directories.